Historic Preservation Advisory Commission

 2024 Annual Meeting Notice

-Applications must be received on or before the 15th of every month to be heard for that month’s meeting.
+Applications must be received on or before the 15th of the month to be heard for that month’s meeting.

 The HPAC does not have an office at the Borough Hall.